KateMHagen/melody-manipulator/README.md

 Your melody will be able to play as well as append another melody to itself, reverse and have the tempo changed.

 To run:
-Download ZIP and open the files in your IDE.
+Download the ZIP and open the files in your IDE.

 Run MelodyMain.java.

 In the console first load a text file: `load birthday.txt` (or zombie.txt or twinkle.txt)

 If you are US based, use the text files:
-    `birthday-us.txt`
+    `birthday-us.txt` or
     `zombie-us.txt` or
     `twinkle-us.txt`